 The Biden caregiving plan also includes some specific tax credits for seniors and their family caregivers.
 It proposes as much as $5,000 to help reimburse families for the costs associated with unpaid caregiving.
 This tax break could help benefit middle-class families who make too much money to qualify for Medicaid but who also don’t make enough money to pay for their loved one’s long-term care.

 And there are many costs that are associated with caring for an aging loved one.
 Homes may need modifications to make them safer for seniors — like grab bars, ramps, additional lighting, etc. Families may need to bring in outside help for respite care every now and then.
 They may also need to pay for monitoring devices, hearing aids, or other medical equipment that is not covered by insurance.
 A tax credit could help families cover these extra unanticipated costs.

-The plan also calls for tax credits for seniors who are still in the workforce to encourage them to delay taking their Social Security benefit.
+The plan also calls for tax credits for seniors who are still in the workforce to encourage them to delay taking their Social Security benefits.
 This could help seniors save more money and ultimately get a higher monthly benefit from their Social Security.

-While caregiving is a noble profession, it is also one that experiences a lot of churn, or turnover.
+While caregiving is a noble profession, it is also one that experiences a lot of churn or turnover.
 This means that many individuals leave their jobs as caregivers.
 This is due to a number of different factors, including:

 - Low wages

 - Lack of training

 Churn can make it difficult for families and senior care providers to find and keep quality caregivers.
 Biden’s plan hopes to support the unionization of caregivers so that they can fight against unfair working conditions, get increased pay and more benefits, and have stronger legal protections.

 The plan also aims to create 3 million new jobs in caregiving and education.
 Biden hopes to expand opportunities for caregivers to receive further training or credits to help them expand their skills and advance as professionals.
 It would also allow unpaid caregivers to re-enter the workforce, helping to raise employment in the United States.